3 Days in Ho Chi Minh Itinerary by JetSettingFools.com

 HCMC Hours, Tickets and Prices

-One of the frustrations we encountered when planning our Ho Chi Minh Itinerary was conflicting information.
-Finding accurate opening hours and ticket information is often a challenge.
-This, obviously, can cause an issue when trying to plan a succinct sightseeing schedule.
+One of the frustrations we encountered was conflicting information.
+Finding accurate opening hours and ticket prices is often a challenge.

 walking the crazy Streets of Saigon, HCMC, Vietnam

-The legendary traffic and motorbike pandemonium in Saigon is no joke.
-Cars and scooters jostle for the best position (the cars always win) and every inch of road – and sidewalks – are utilized in traffic patterns.
-Visitors to HCMC need to be vigilant and aware when walking the streets of Saigon.
+The legendary traffic and motorbike pandemonium is no joke.
+Cars and scooters jostle for the best position and every inch of pavement – including sidewalks – is utilized.

 Ho Chi Minh City or Hanoi?

-Where To Stay in Ho Chi Minh City, Vietnam
+Where To Stay in Ho Chi Minh City

 Lovely alleyway in front of View Rooftop Bar, Saigon, HCMC, Vietnam

-The luxury Grand Hotel is a located in a preserved French Colonial building in the center of Saigon.
+The luxury Hotel Grand Saigon is a located in a preserved French Colonial building in the city center.
 Top features include spacious rooms, two restaurants, a spa and an outdoor swimming pool.
-A buffet breakfast is also included in the price.
-Check rates and availability!

-Visitors transiting through HCMC can find affordable hotels near the airport, where there are familiar international brand hotels, like Ibis Saigon.
-Check availability!
+If you’re transiting through HCMC or need an affordable place near the airport, there are familiar international brands, like Ibis Saigon

 Always a line at Banh Mi 37, Saigon, HCMC, Vietnam